bdtanbir/easy-addons/readme.txt

 EasyAddons for Elementor page builder Is One of the Best Elementor Addons That Comes With 2 Elementor Free Widgets.
 And EasyAddons Elementor widgets are not limited to customizations.
 All the Elementor widget is stand out from other third-party elementor addons widgets in terms of flexibility of customizations.
 EasyAddons for Elementor (**button and flip box**) will broaden your elementor related designing skills.
 So try Easy Elementor Addon to create amazing Elementor Websites.

+== Completely Customizable ==
+Each element comes with a bunch of options to customize your website in every possible way.
+You can achieve nearly any design with your imagination.

+== Elements Control Option ==
+Enable and disable individual elements to make your page loading faster and smoother.
+You can deactivate unnecessary widgets to keep the site lite.

+== Free Widgets ==
+1. Button
+2. Flip Card
+3. Team Member

+More features and improvements are coming on regular updates.

 == Screenshots ==
 1. Elements Dashboard
 2. Flip Card hover styles
+2. Team Members

 == Changelog ==